JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_05_mesh_refinement.md

 # Tutorial 05 Mesh Refinement

 ## Intro
-This tutorial explains you to utilities for performing mesh-refinement.
+This tutorial introduces you to utilities for performing mesh-refinement.
-The main function here is `finer_mesh=octosplit(mesh)`, which splits all tetrahedral cells in `mesh` by bisecting each edge.
+The main comand here is `finer_mesh=octosplit(mesh)`, which splits all tetrahedral cells in `mesh` by bisecting each edge.
 This will lead to a subdivision of each tetrahedron into eight new tetrahedra.
 Such a division is not unique.
 There are three ways of splitting a tetrahedron into eight new